microsoft/reverse-proxy/docs/docfx/articles/authn-authz.md

 ### Windows, Negotiate, NTLM, Kerbereos

 These authentication types are often bound to a specific connection.
 They are not supported as means of authenticating a user in a destination server behind the YARP proxy (see [#166](https://github.com/microsoft/reverse-proxy/issues/166).
 They can be used to authenticate an incoming request to the proxy, but that identity information will have to be communicated to the destination server in another form.
+They can also be used to authenticate the proxy to the destination servers, but only as the proxy's own user, impersonating the client is not supported.

 ### Client Certificates

 Client certificates are a TLS feature and are negotiated as part of a connection.
 See [these docs](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth) for additional information.
-The certificate can be forwarded to the destination server as an HTTP header using the [ClientCert](/articles/transforms.html#clientcert) transform.
+The certificate can be forwarded to the destination server as an HTTP header using the [ClientCert](transforms.md#clientcert) transform.

 ### Swapping authentication types

 Authentication types like Windows that don't flow naturally to the destination server will need to be converted in the proxy to an alternate form.
-For example a JWT bearer token can be created with the user information and set on the request.
-Detailed examples can be developed for this scenario if there is significant interest.
+For example a JWT bearer token can be created with the user information and set on the proxy request.

+These swaps can be performed using [custom request transforms](transforms.md#from-code).
+Detailed examples can be developed for specific scenarios if there is enough community interest.
 We need more community feedback on how you want to convert and flow identity information.